PROSTATE CANCER SCREENING

 Every man is different, and at Oregon Urology Institute we feel these guidelines best reflect the need to cater to every patient’s unique situation.
 Some men who test positive for prostate cancer may never develop a life-threatening disease or need treatment.
 But for those whose tests indicate an aggressive cancer, early detection through screening can mean the difference between dying with prostate cancer and dying of prostate cancer.

-Screening is an important tool that helps men make informed decisions about their health and care; it isn’t a commitment to have a biopsy or receive treatment.
+A prostate exam is an important tool that helps men make informed decisions about their health and care; it isn’t a commitment to have a biopsy or receive treatment.
 Knowing is better than not knowing.